How to Treat A Sore Elbow

 If you’ve said “Yes” to any of the above questions and have a sore elbow, then I’m confident in saying that you are suffering from the most common type of elbow injury – tennis elbow.

-But I must issue a warning to you.
-The longer you wait to treat tennis elbow, the worse it will get and the longer your recovery will take!
+The longer you wait to treat tennis elbow, the more severe your pain will get and the longer your recovery will take!

 So what’s the best treatment for a sore elbow and tennis elbow?